dvmarcilio/dvmarcilio.github.io/_pages/about.md

 My master thesis was awarded 1st place in the thesis competition at the Brazilian Symposium on Software Engineering 2020 [(SBES)](http://cbsoft2020.imd.ufrn.br/sbes-ctd.php), which considered master theses defended in Brazil during 2019.

-I come from an industry background, in which I acquired seven years of experience working as a Software Engineer in diverse companies in Brasília, Brazil.
+Before starting my masters, I worked for more than seven years as a Software Engineer in several companies in Brasília, Brazil.
-This experience deeply motivates my research interests.
+This practical experience deeply motivates my research interests.